 Outlining from Your Gut

-Some people claim to write a book off the top of their head, in a state of creative flow.
+Some people claim to write a book off the top of their heads, in a state of creative flow.
 People who do this successfully are usually not beginners.
 They’re following craft processes that have become innate, like a sense of when to apply the brakes or change gear—or throw a spanner in the works.
 They can wing it with confidence.
-But they’re still following a sort-of plan.
+But they’re still following a sort of plan.

 This is a clue to the true nature of a useful outline—a sense of structure.